-- Delaware homebuying process is similar to other states where a real estate attorney is used to consummate the transaction and prepare all the closing documents and title.
+- Delaware homebuying process is similar to other states where a real estate attorney is used to consummate the transaction and prepare all the closing documents and titles.

-- In Delaware, buyer and seller often consummate the transaction at the same closing (or 'settlement') table.
+- In Delaware, buyers and sellers often consummate the transaction at the same closing (or ‘settlement’) table.

 - Delaware has its own environmental features that influence which inspections get performed, such as termite inspections (a.k.a. wood destroying insect inspections).

 These are the initial tasks once a buyer is in contract, and are most often done in parallel to Part 2: The mortgage process:

 - An offer is accepted by the seller and a contract is signed.